gordonbrander/magnetize/README.md

 Minimum viable decentralization is n > 1.
 Magnetize achieves minimum viable decentralization by combining a CID with multiple redundant places to GET it over HTTP.

-Notably, you do not have to trust the servers listed in the magnet link to serve the correct data.
-The CID acts as a cryptographic proof for the data, ensuring you get exactly the data you requested.
+Magnetized links are [self-certifying](https://jaygraber.medium.com/web3-is-self-certifying-9dad77fd8d81).
+You do not have to trust the servers in the magnet link to serve the correct data.
+The CID is a cryptographic proof for the data, ensuring that the data is what it says it is.

 Magnetize offers a CLI with several tools for content-addressed data over HTTP: